 Program Description: This program has been designed for those students seeking an education in the field of Law and Law Enforcement among other careers of great demand.
 It will offer students a broad background in the Criminal Justice System, and includes courses in communication, humanities, behavioral science, mathematics, natural science, and computers.
 Florida National University will award an Associate of Arts in Criminal Justice upon graduation to those students who complete the necessary requirements.
-These students may continue their education at the bachelor's level to other accredited universities, or begin careers in the field including law enforcement, court system, and private industry.
-Note: Employment with certain law enforcement agencies may require separate certification in basic police training (academy).
+These students may continue their education at the bachelor's level to other accredited universities, or begin careers in the field including law enforcement\, court system, and private industry.

+\Note: Employment with certain law enforcement agencies may require separate certification in basic police training (academy).

+GRADUATION REQUIREMENTS (A MINIMUM OF 60 CREDITS)

-General Ed Credit Hours
+General Education Requirements (39 Credits) Credit Hours

+SLS 1501 College Study Skills (Mandatory for all new students) 0

-COMMUNIC CATIONS (9 CREDITS)
+COMMUNIC ATIONS (9 CREDITS)

 ENC 1101 English Composition I 3

 ENC 2200 Business Communications 3

 SPC 1017 Fundamentals of Oral Communication 3

-HUMANITI ES (6 CREDITS)
+HUMANITIE S (6 CREDITS)

 PHI 1600 Ethics 3

 Any Humanities course 3

-BEHAVIOR AL / SOCIAL SCIENCE (6 CREDITS)
+BEHAVIORA L / SOCIAL SCIENCE (6 CREDITS)

 CCJ 2001 Criminology 3

 CJJ 2002 Juvenile Delinquency 3

-NATURAL S CIENCES (7 CREDITS)
+NATURAL SO CIENCES (7 CREDITS)

 Any Natural Science course 3

 Any Natural Science course + Lab 3+1

-МАТНЕМАТ TICS/PHYSICS (7 CREDITS)
+MATHEMATI CS (7 CREDITS)

 MAC 1105 College Algebra I 3

 STA 2014 Introduction to Statistics 4

-COMPUTER S (4 Credits)
+COMPUTERS (4 Credits)

 CGS 1030 Introduction to Information Technology 4

-SLS 1501 College Study Skills 0

-Core Requi rements (12 Credits) Credit Hours
+Core Requirements (12 Credits) Credit Hours

 CJL 2100 Introduction to Criminal Law 3

 CJC 2000 Introduction to Corrections 3

 CJE 2000 Introduction to Security and Law Enforcement 3

 CJE 2600 Fundamentals of Criminal Investigation 3

-Suggested E lectives (9 Credits)
+Suggested Electives (9 Credits)

 CJE 2005 Introduction to Criminal Justice 3

 CCJ 2940 Criminal Justice Internship 3

 CJL 2400 Introduction to Criminal Procedures 3

 CJL 2821 Psychology Applied to Law 3

 CCJ 2488 Ethics in Criminal Justice 3

 CJL 1102 Criminal Evidence and Procedures 3

-All Credit Courses from within this division or any other division can be used as Suggested Electives.
+All Credit courses from within this division or any other division can be used as Suggested Electives.